rebeccabernie/RecipeKeeper/README.md

 ## Project Background
 This is a Single Page Web App that allows the user to save recipe details to a database.
 My two initial ideas were

-*A Scrabble scoring system
+1. A Scrabble Scoring system
-and
-* A recipe database
+2. A Recipe database

 Initially I decided on the Scrabble option but after a few hours of coding it had proved to be more of a challenge than I had antipcated.
 After some thought and another read of the project instructions, I decided that a recipe database would actually be more suitable and possibly easier to complete in the timeframe.
 As an avid baker, this option was also more relevant to me personally.
 I find one of my biggest problems is writing recipes on bits of paper and subsequently losing the bits - this is a simple app that would solve this problem.